dcunited001/dcunited001.github.io/_drafts/oneirontology.md

 think there's any good answer to this, but again, it depends most on each individual's awareness of the situation, the actions of the others and, crucially, the intent of all involved.
-Did group B that responded know that the initial person asked the group A to injure them in some way?
+Did group B that responded know that the initial person that asked group A to injure them in some way?

 Ultimately, it's very difficult to resolve these examinations of karma